pojntfx/uni-distributedsystems-notes/docs/condensed.md

 - **Unable to prevent concurrent updates to shared data items**, cannot provide recency guarantees for reads.

 ## Design of Distributed Systems

-### Overview

-- Key principles for system design
-- Utilizing caching and replication for efficient operations
-- Importance of architecture in optimizing performance
-- Validation of architectural design
-- Techniques for improving performance in large fan-out architecture
-- Strategies for achieving fault-tolerance in high-scale systems.

 ### Design Principles for Distributed Systems